 On July 1, 2005, the Indiana State Legislature added Gaming Agents to this plan.

-Employee: As a member, you put in 4 percent of your yearly pay.
-The 4 percent is taken out of your payroll.
+Employee: As a member, you put in 4 percent of your annual pay, which is deducted from your payroll.
 Your portion is placed in your member account.

 Employer: The state of Indiana pays the earned benefit.
-The actuary decides the amount of the benefit.
-The INPRS Board of Trustees decides the employer contribution rate.
+Our actuary decides the amount of the benefit and the INPRS Board of Trustees decides the employer contribution rate.
 The employer’s portion is based on the suggestions of our actuary.

 The amount credited to your account equals the value of your portion plus interest valued the day before you apply for a distribution, or the date of your death plus contributions received after that date.
 You must:

-The interest rate for employees will be set at least yearly when crediting interest on employee contribution accounts.
-If you are an active member, your interest will be credited, at least yearly, based on the prior fiscal year end balance.
+The interest rate for employees will be set at least annually when crediting interest on employee contribution accounts.
+If you are an active member, your interest will be credited, at least annually, based on the prior fiscal year end balance.

 You must retire at age 65 if you are an excise police officer, gaming agent, gaming control officer or conservation officer who became a member in the plan before age 50.

-If you are an officer who became a member after age 50, you must retire the earlier of:
+If you are an officer who became a member after age 50, you must retire:

-A normal retirement benefit is 25 percent of your average yearly pay.
-You will receive 1.66 percent of your average yearly pay for every completed year of creditable service past 10 years.
-Your "average annual salary" means your average yearly pay during the five years of your highest pay in the 10 years just before you leave service.
+A normal retirement benefit is 25 percent of your average annual pay.
+You will receive 1.66 percent of your average annual pay for every completed year of creditable service past 10 years.
+Your "average annual salary" means your average annual pay during the five years of your highest pay in the 10 years just before you leave service.
 This is defined under IC 5-10-5.5-1.
 Pre-tax pay reduction agreements are not considered in this calculation (under Internal Revenue Code Section 125).